Blacksad: Red Soul

 Blacksad rescues Alma from the FBI, taking shelter in Weekly's apartment.
 Falling in love with Alma, Blacksad promises to take her to Niagara Falls, which to her is an important act of commitment.
 Blacksad then finds a fatalistic Otto, who admits that his efforts to reduce the world's suffering have only left it worse than before.
 He also admits to conspiring with Litvak to hand over American nuclear secrets to the Soviets.
 Blacksad soon realizes that Litvak had copied Otto's information onto a canvas and then painted over it as a disguise.
 When Blacksad goes to the shipyards, he finds out that the painting is bound for an art exhibition in East Berlin.
 Blacksad manages to re-route the painting to Australia.

 As Blacksad prepares to travel to Niagara Falls, the FBI arrests him and plant fake evidence in Litvak's death.
-He is interrogated by the demagogue Senator Gallo about Otto's current location.
-After he is released, Blacksad confronts Gotfield and learns that he betrayed Alma in order to win Senator Gallo's patronage and become part of a selected group of people who will be evacuated to a special government shelter in the event of a nuclear war.
+He is interrogated by the rooster senator Gallo about Otto's current location.
+After he is released, Blacksad confronts a hysterical and disturbed Gotfield, and learns that he betrayed Alma in order to win Senator Gallo's patronage and become part of a selected group of people who will be evacuated to a special government shelter in the event of a nuclear war.
 Finding proof in Gotfield's safe, Blacksad uses it to blackmail Senator Gallo into dropping his frame-up.
 The government fakes Otto's death and allows him to leave the country.
 Blacksad gives the proof to Weekly in a sealed envelope, with instructions to publish the contents if anything happens to him.

 Otto writes Blacksad a letter, explaining that he has returned to Germany and is helping rebuild a post-war community.
 Alma, however, abandons Blacksad after she reads the (fake) story in the newspaper that Liebber committed suicide after Blacksad turned him in.
 In her mind, Blacksad is now as much a traitor as Gotfield.
 Blacksad tries to find her again, but she has vanished.